mydobie/featureFlags/README.md

 This package is not optimized to be used directly in the browser.
 It must included in an application that has a build process like using [Webpack](https://webpack.js.org/) for example.
 Webpack and the build command is built into applications based on [create react app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).

-This application can be used in Javascript and Typescript based applications.
+This application can be used both Javascript (jsx) and Typescript (tsx) based applications.

 ---